roziscoding/ts-transformer-ajv/README.md

 ## Extra JSON Schema Properties

 It's true that JSON Schema supports much more validation options than typescript does.
-For instance, it accepts `max` and `min` for numbers or `maxLength` and `minLength` for strings.
+For example: it accepts `max` and `min` for numbers or `maxLength` and `minLength` for strings.

 To solve that problem, `typescript-json-schema` uses JSDoc annotations.
 You can check them out on [typescript-json-schema's documentation](https://www.npmjs.com/package/typescript-json-schema#annotations).